felipevolpone/simpledb/README.md

 # simpledb

-> local JSON database from small and pet projects
+> local JSON database for small and pet projects

 simpledb is a local database based on a json file.
 I wrote this mostly to help myself in the development of pet projects. *This obviouslly should not be used in production.*